Prajjwal/nginx-buildpack-heroku/README.md

     mkdir conf
     mkdir www

-This build pack expects an nginx.conf.erb to be present at conf/.
+This build pack expects an `nginx.conf.erb` to be present at `conf/`.
 It must

 You must define all listen directives as listen `<%= ENV['PORT'] %>`.
 This ensures that the config always includes the correct port that your server should be